 However going with OpenCart carries the same risks as adopting any other shopping cart platform.
 If the popularity of the cart starts to wane or if the developers lose interest, then you could be stuck with a dead end platform.

 But as far as I can tell, Open Cart has had a pretty good track record in the past 7 years.
 Here’s a quick video that will show you how to install Open Cart on Siteground Hosting which is my recommended shared webhost for ecommerce stores.

-Note: The instructions in this video will teach you how to setup a fully functional online store on Blue Host, which is the host I first started out on.
+Note: The instructions in this video will teach you how to setup a fully functional online store on Siteground Hosting, which is the host I recommend to all of my students.

 It’s also important to note that fully hosted platforms like Shopify or BigCommerce are not immune to these risks either.
 For example, if Shopify were to lose its popularity or go bankrupt, then your ecommerce store would still be in jeopardy.